 We meet every Thursday at the Godlee Observatory (except when a public lecture is taking place and during Christmas/New Year week), when slide shows, digital image shows, informal talks and occasional 'workshops' take place.
 Of course the telescopes are also used, weather permitting.

-On the third Thursday of the month, from October to March, a free public lecture is held at a venue in the centre of Manchester.
-Currently, this is the John Dalton Building, Manchester Metropolitan University, Oxford Road, commencing at 19:30.
+On the third Thursday of the month, from October to March, a FREE public lecture is held at a venue in the centre of Manchester - currently, this is the John Dalton Building, Manchester Metropolitan University, Oxford Road - commencing at 19:30.
 Non-members are most welcome.
 The prestigious Kopal Lecture is given annually by an academic from The University of Manchester in honour of an old friend, the late Emeritus Professor Zdenek Kopal, Manchester's first Professor of Astronomy.

 Full details of all our meetings can be found here.
-To keep members informed on the activities of the Society 'Current Notes' is published.
+To keep members informed on the activities of the Society 'Current Notes' is published occasionally.

 Please also see...